SboneloMdluli/site/content/post/lattice_pricing.md

 \end{aligned}
 \end{equation}

-$\Delta$ is the amount of the underlying that we must own for the portfolio to admit no arbitrage.
+$\Delta$ is the amount of the underlying that we must own for the portfolio to be risk neutral.

 ## American Binomial Tree

 The American binomial tree extends the standard binomial model to handle early exercise options.
 At each node, we compare the immediate exercise value with the discounted expected future value to determine the optimal exercise strategy.

 ## Trinomial Tree

 The trinomial tree model extends the binomial model by allowing for an additional middle state.
 This provides more flexibility in modeling the underlying price process and can lead to faster convergence compared to binomial trees.

 ## Asian Binomial Tree